 |Semester 5||Semester 6|

 |Advanced Social Psychology||Counselling Psychology|

 |Clinical & Experimental Neuropsychology||Dissertation: Psychology 2 (10 credits)|

 |Dissertation: Psychology 1||Minor Subject Module 9|

 This course develops multi-skilled individuals with a wide range of transferable skills and provides industry with graduates who are capable of strategically managing all aspects of their environment.
 A graduate of the BA (Hons) in Psychology will be an enthusiastic and confident practitioner, comfortable with their ability to learn, and able to adapt to an ever-changing society.
 They will be ready to embark on a challenging and rewarding career in a variety of differing employment positions.

-Masters degrees by Research at WIT or elsewhere as well as various other taught postgraduate programmes.
+Masters degrees by Research at SETU Waterford or elsewhere as well as various other taught postgraduate programmes.